RyanCarey/abm-platform/README.md

 ## Purpose
 This is a platform for agent-based modelling developed in Julia for a ten-week bioinformatics project by Ryan Carey, Lewis Kindeleit and Antoine Messager.
+Here are the installation instructions.
+For usage instructions and more information, refer to the manual (manual.pdf)

 ## Installation
 The CBMP has been developed in Julia 0.4. in RedHat Enterprise Linux